panchazo/open-weather-station/README.md

 * character __S__: enables the module to send the partial samples
 * character __Q__: disables the module to send the partial samples and will only send the full samples every minute
 * character __L__: send all the measures stored in modules volatile memory for the past WIND_AVG_MINUTE_LOG_SIZE minutes (recall this log is erased after a module reboot and may have been initialized to zero)

-# Coming next, the app
-__In the upcoming months I will produce an Android app so you can connect to the stations, monitor the parameters in real time, store the samples for long periods of time and see graphics with its evolution and send the information in real time to cloud services.
-The app will be released as open source too and you will be able to use it as is (apk) or download the code and make your custom flavor of it.
-Stay tuned!__